dougyoung/reservations/README.md

 ## Throttling

 There is a global 1/sec request rate throttle across all resources and actions.
 This is set lower than it would most likely need to be in production, but serves for demonstrative purposes.
+Other resources and/or action combinations may have additional throttling constraints, please see each resource and action's description for more details.

 ## Resources